Business ethics and environmental standards

 Partnership for Carbon Accounting Financials (PCAF)

-As part of our efforts to assess the Scope 3 emissions stemming from our loan portfolio as well as to quantify climate risks and limit our impact on climate change, the ProCredit group has set itself the task of measuring and disclosing the greenhouse emissions associated with its lending activities and investments in accordance with the Partnership for Carbon Accounting Financials (PCAF) standards.
+The Partnership for Carbon Accounting Financials (PCAF) is a global partnership of financial institutions that work together to develop and implement a harmonised approach to assess and disclose the greenhouse gas (GHG) emissions associated with their loans and investments.
+The PCAF provides the Global GHG Accounting and Reporting Standard for the Financial Industry, enabling transparency and accountability in measuring financed emissions.
+By adopting PCAF standards, financial institutions can set science-based targets and align their portfolios with the Paris Climate Agreement.
+The PCAF’s methodologies help institutions manage climate risks, identify opportunities, and contribute to the global effort to achieve net-zero emissions.
+As part of our own efforts to assess the Scope 3 emissions stemming from our loan portfolio as well as to quantify climate risks and limit our impact on climate change, the ProCredit group has set itself the task of measuring and disclosing the greenhouse emissions associated with its lending activities and investments in accordance with PCAF standards.

 Joint Impact Model (JIM)